Our Dunwoody Truck Accident Lawyers Fight for Your Rights

 You can seek payment for all medical costs related to the accident.
 This includes emergency care, surgery, hospital stays, medication, physical therapy, and future treatment.
 Your truck accident lawyer will use medical records and bills to prove these damages.

-Lost Wages and Reduced Earning Ability
+Lost Wages and Future Earning Capacity Compensation

 If your injuries keep you from working, you may recover lost income.
 If your ability to work is permanently reduced, you can also claim loss of future earnings.
 A truck accident attorney will use employment records and expert input to estimate these losses.

-Pain and Suffering
+Pain and Suffering Damages in Georgia Truck Accident Claims

 Georgia law allows compensation for physical pain and emotional distress.
 This covers both the immediate suffering and long-term effects of your injuries.
 Severe injuries and permanent damage often result in higher pain and suffering awards.

-Property Damage
+Vehicle and Property Damage Recovery

 You can recover the cost of repairing or replacing your vehicle and any personal items damaged in the truck crash.
 Your Dunwoody personal injury lawyer will include these losses in your overall claim.